 - The email itself provides a great deal of my personal information.
 If my email were to be hacked, I would not want a hacker to have access to this email containing my personal information.

 I don’t want a marketing company to send my personal information to their “network” of lenders.

 I don’t know if this network of lenders will make hard credit inquiries which will hurt my credit score nor do I know what they will do with my personal information.

 Let me be very clear, if I want to borrow money for any reason, I will choose the bank I want to deal with and inquire about any loan options that serve my needs.
 If I then decide to request a loan, I will take the few minutes that it takes and apply for it and knowingly give consent to have my credit pulled.
 I will know what bank I am dealing with and who I am choose to share my personal data with.

 If you provided your personal information to any of these free websites, you have the option to contact them and unsubcribe to their services.
 Some of the free websites that give your regular access to your credit reports can be beneficial if you are in the process of repairing your credit.
 If this is the case, consumers should be very careful on what links they click.

-If your credit needs some help, take action.
+If your credit needs some help like this client, take action.
 There are a lot of resources available on steps to improve your credit.
-You can get free information from the FTC or contact a professional company like Cure My Score for help.
+You can get free information from the FTC or contact a professional credit repair company like CureMyScore.com for help.
 By taking action to improve your credit, you may qualify for the home of your dreams or a new auto while paying less in interest charges.